madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 counterparts.

-I don't know what the current plan is, but since changing the behaviour of type families would break backwards compatibility, the way forward is either to allow unification at the term level or to create another extension that makes it illegal at the type level.
-Since types heavily rely on unification, the latter seems more likely to me, but I'm not an expert!
+I don't know what the current plan is, but since changing the behaviour of type families would break backwards compatibility, the way forward seems to be allowing unification at the term level or adding another extension that makes it illegal at the type-level.
+Since types heavily rely on unification, the former seems more likely to me, but I'm not an expert!

 #### Type families vs GADTs